Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Norm of saprophytic staphylococci

 Staphylococci are divided into pathogenic and non-pathogenic.
-Pathogenic include: golden, hemolytic and plasma coagulating, golden is the most dangerous.
+Pathogenic ones include: golden, hemolytic and plasmacoagulating, golden is the most dangerous.
 Non-pathogenic staphylococci include non-hemolytic and epidermal.

-Staphylococcus does not belong to the normal intestinal microflora, it enters the body from the external environment along with food.
-Staphylococcus aureus, getting into the gastrointestinal tract, usually causes toxic infections.
+Staphylococcus does not belong to the normal intestinal microflora; it enters the body from the external environment along with food.
+Staphylococcus aureus, entering the gastrointestinal tract, usually causes toxic infections.

 The human intestine is inhabited by ~3 kg of bacteria.
-They represent the microflora necessary for normal digestion, but with various failures, the number of some microorganisms can noticeably decrease - dysbacteriosis occurs - an imbalance of bacteria.
+They represent the microflora necessary for normal digestion, but in the event of various malfunctions, the number of some microorganisms can noticeably decrease - dysbacteriosis will occur - an imbalance of bacteria.

-Although doctors do not attribute it to independent diseases, the harm from this does not decrease.
-If intestinal dysbacteriosis is suspected, special stool tests are prescribed to establish an accurate diagnosis.
+Although doctors do not classify it as an independent disease, this does not reduce the harm.
+If intestinal dysbiosis is suspected, special stool tests are prescribed to establish an accurate diagnosis.

 Microorganisms living in the gastrointestinal tract are of paramount importance for human life.
 They synthesize vitamins, break down food and protect against attacks by pathogenic strains.

-In other words, man and bacteria are in symbiosis.
-But if the composition of the microflora is disturbed, flatulence, diarrhea, nausea may occur, not to mention the consequences of insufficient intake of nutrient compounds in tissues.
+In other words, humans and bacteria are in symbiosis.
+But if the composition of the microflora is disturbed, flatulence, diarrhea, nausea may occur, not to mention the consequences of insufficient supply of nutritional compounds to the tissues.

-The purpose of fecal analysis is to determine the qualitative and quantitative composition of bacteria in the intestine.
+The purpose of stool analysis is to determine the qualitative and quantitative composition of bacteria in the intestines.

-For this, 3 methods are usually used in medicine:
+For this purpose, 3 methods are usually used in medicine:

 1. Coprogram.